informatics-isi-edu/iobox-win32/README.md

        - **receiver**: the receiver of the mails.
        - **actions**: an array having any combination of the "INFO", "WARNING" and "ERROR" elements.
 The default is ["INFO", "WARNING", "ERROR"].
 The sample will email only ERROR messages.
    - **connections**: defines the Web connections to be used by the **ermrest** and **hatrac** handlers.
-     The connection is identified by a name that might be referred in those handlers.
+     The connection is identified by a name that is referred in those handlers.
 The parameter **credentials** points to a JSON file that contains the  credential information.
+The `ermrest` and `hatrac` handlers are specifying also the `url_path` and/or `url` attributes.
+     The request will be sent using the connection specified by the `webconn` attribute and the URL path provided by the `url_path` attribute or extracted from the `url` attribute.
+If present, the `url_path` attribute will be used; otherwise the path extracted from the `url` attribute.
    - **report**: if present, it should specify that daily activity reports should be submitted by email.
 Its structure consists of:
      - **output**: the directory where the daily reports are generated
      - **prefix**: the prefix of the report file.
 The default is `Report`.
 The report file names follow the pattern `<prefix>.YYYY-MM-DD.csv`, where `YYYY-MM-DD` is its creation date.